acslocum/rememberaaronsw/memories/_posts/2013-01-30-msohio-bio.md

 layout: default
 ---

-Sally's about page on the MSOhio site is [here.](http://www.msworld.org/content/sally-slocum)
+Sally was a weekly chat moderator at MSWorld.
+Her "about" page on the MSOhio site is [here.](http://www.msworld.org/content/sally-slocum)